Bukit Jambul

-Bukit Jambul is a neighbourhood of George Town in the Malaysian state of Penang.
-Located 9.9 km south of the city centre, Bukit Jambul lies within the suburb of Paya Terubong, between Relau, Bayan Baru, Sungai Dua and Sungai Nibong.
+Bukit Jambul is a suburb of George Town in the Malaysian state of Penang.
+Located 9.9 km south of the city centre, Bukit Jambul located between Relau, Bayan Baru, Sungai Dua and Sungai Nibong.

 The Jalan Bukit Kukus Paired Road is the tallest expressway in Malaysia, linking Bukit Jambul with Paya Terubong to the north.

+Geography

+The subdivision of Bandar Bukit Jambul (formerly known as Mukim 13) covers an area of 32.7 km2, forming a corridor that stretches from the central valleys of Penang Island to Jerejak Island off the eastern coast.
+It encompasses a varied topography and includes several areas, namely Farlim, Paya Terubong, Sungai Dua, Batu Uban and parts of Sungai Nibong.

+Demographics

+As of 2020, Bukit Jambul was home to a population of 226,712, making it the most populated subdivision within the city of George Town.
+The suburb had a population density of 6933 /km2.
+Ethnic Chinese constituted over 56% of Bukit Jambul's population, while Malays formed another 23%.
+Non-citizens comprised almost 10% of the population, followed by Indians at over 9%.

 Transportation

 Rapid Penang bus routes 301 and 306 include stops within the neighbourhood of Bukit Jambul.
 These routes connect the neighbourhood with various destinations within the city, including the Penang International Airport.
 The neighbourhood is also served by two of Rapid Penang's Congestion Alleviation Transport (CAT) routes - namely Sungai Dua and Bayan Baru routes - which are provided free-of-charge.
 In 2022, part of the Jalan Bukit Kukus Paired Road was opened for use, intended to alleviate congestion between Bukit Jambul and other suburbs to the north.

 Aside from these routes, Rapid Penang operates an additional three cross-strait shuttle bus routes - BEST A, BEST B and BEST C - which mainly cater to industrial workers who commute on a daily basis between Bukit Jambul, the Bayan Lepas Free Industrial Zone and Seberang Perai on the mainland.

 Bukit Jambul experiences daily traffic congestion due to its close proximity to the economic centres of Bayan Baru and the Bayan Lepas Free Industrial Zone.
 In 2022, part of the Jalan Bukit Kukus Paired Road, intended to alleviate congestion between Bukit Jambul and other suburbs to the north, was opened for use.